 There are over 170 species of cicada in North America, and over 2000 species around the world.
 Cicadas exist on every continent but Antarctica.

 The world's largest species of cicada is the Pomponia imperatoria, which is native to Malaysia.
 See a photo of a Pomponia imperatoria.
 The largest species of the Americas is Quesada gigas, aka Giant Cicada.

 According to the University of Florida Book of Insect Records, the Tibicen pronotalis [walkeri] is the loudest cicada, in North America, and can achieve 108.9 decibels.
 Australian species of cicadas, like the Double Drummer (Thopa saccata) are said to exceed 120 deafening decibels.

 The most well-known cicadas in the North America are the Magicicada periodical cicadas, which have amazingly long 17 or 13 year lifecycles.
-Brood III (17-year) Magicicada will emerge in IA, KS, MO, NE, OK, and TX.
+Brood IV (17 year life cycle) will emerge in IA, KS, MO, NE, OK, and TX.
 Brood XXIII cicadas (13 year life cycle) will emerge in AR, IL, IN, KY, LA, MO, MS, and TN, in 2015.
 Read more about where and when.

 The cicada information on Cicada Mania is not limited to North America.
 We have cicada photos and information for Australia, Brazil, Costa Rica, Japan, Spain, Thailand and other locations, thanks to contributors around the world.